linkerd/website/linkerd.io/content/2/tasks/multicluster.md

 ## Enabling mirroring of services

-With a running service mirror in `london` and an operational gateway in `paris`, it is time to start mirroring services from `paris` to `london`.
-To do this, we need to create credentials for the service mirror in `london` to use when watching services in `paris`.
+With a running service mirror in `london` and an operational gateway in `paris`, it is time to start mirroring services from the `paris` cluster to `london`.
+To do this, we need to provide configuration that will be used by the service mirror in `london` when watching services in `paris`.
 We've already created a service account to do this with, we just need to extract the credentials from `paris` and apply them to `london`.

 ```bash
 linkerd --context=paris cluster get-credentials --cluster-name=paris \
   | kubectl --context=london -n linkerd-multicluster apply -f -
 ```

-The service mirror, watches for secrets in the `linkerd-multicluster` namespace that contain kubeconfig credentials for remote clusters.
+The service mirror, watches for secrets in the `linkerd-multicluster` namespace that contain a kubeconfig for remote clusters.
 Now that we have created the credentials service mirror needs, it will connect to `paris` and mirror any services that have been exported to `london`.
-We'll export some services in the next step.
+We've not explicitly exported any services yet, that'll happen in the next step.

 Running `check` again will make sure that the service mirror has discovered this secret and can reach `paris`.

 ```bash
 linkerd --context=london check --multicluster
 ```

-{{< note >}}
-`get-credentials` assumes that the two clusters will connect to each other with the same configuration as you're using locally.
-If this is not the case, you'll want to either create a kubeconfig yourself by hand or modify the connection string that is output from the command with something like `sed`.
+{{< note >}} `get-credentials` assumes that the two clusters will connect to each other with the same configuration as you're using locally.
+If this is not the case, you'll want to either create a kubeconfig yourself by hand or modify the `cluster.server` URL that is output from the command with something like `sed`.
 {{< /note >}}

 ## Installing the test services

+TODO: topology, should this just be podinfo?

 It is time to test this all out!
 The first step is to add some services that we can mirror.
 We have some extremely simple backends to add.
 Apply these to `paris`:

 ```bash
 curl -sL https://run.linkerd.io/remote-services.yml \